22388o/hosted-channels-rfc/README.md

 ## Data format for channel state snapshot

-When resolving disputes after a channel got `SUSPENDED` it may be necessary for a Client to manually provide a channel state snapshot which contains last cross signed state along with subsequent updates from both peers, those may include `update_fail_htlc` messages with preimages which can be used by Host to manually fulfill outstanding HTLCs but must not contain any other types of secrets.
+When resolving disputes after a channel got `SUSPENDED` it may be necessary for a Client to manually provide a channel state snapshot which contains last cross signed state along with subsequent updates from both peers, those may include `update_fulfill_htlc` messages with preimages which can be used by Host to manually fulfill outstanding HTLCs but must not contain any other types of secrets.

 ### The `hosted_state` Message